 Had He the offer of.

-(Love, II, Bequest).
-By notionality, I mean the human ability to describe and refer using notions, that is, concepts on experience, knowledge, supposition, or creativity (Merriam-Webster dictionary online)
+(Love, II, BEQUEST).
+By notionality, I mean the human ability to describe and refer to reality with use of notions, that is, concepts to embrace experience, knowledge, supposition, as well as creativity (Merriam-Webster dictionary online)

 Doubt me, my dim companion!